jyotsnakumarg/JyotsnaKumar_SharanyaSahu_FinalProject_CommandLine/index.md

   <div class="map-item">
     <img src="Rent Burdened Map.png" alt="Rent Burdened Population by State">
     <p>
-This map represents the percentage of each state in which there is ‘rent burden’ this means renter spend 30% or more of the household income on their rent.
+This map represents the percentage of each state in which there is ‘rent burden’ this means renters spend 30% or more of their household income on their rent.
 The map represents the percentage of people who are rent burdened in each state.
 This was created using the ACS 2016-2020 Estimates from the US Census.
+They were loaded using a census API and turned into a geodata frame.
 Overlaid is the faith-based development points.
+The developments were geocoded and placed as points on the map.
 The intention with this static map is to showcase the relationship between affordable housing development and rent burdened populations.
     </p>
   </div>